Shrimpers and Mudlarks residency.

 The film premiered on lv21.co.uk accompanied by an exhibition of the costumes at Gravesend Library.

-Nicola created costumes which include a huge net skirt that covers the bay and a cape covered in shrimp embroideries which were made by community groups in Gravesend.
-The costume pieces were influenced by fabrics and objects worn by sea women of South Korea, plastic washed up at Bawley Bay and recycled sari’s from Rethink Sangam.
+Nicola created costumes of a great net skirt covering the bay and a cape of shrimp embroideries made by community groups in Gravesend.
+The costume pieces were influenced by fabrics and objects worn by sea women of South Korea, the plastic washed up at Bawley Bay and recycled sari’s from Rethink Sangam.

 Thank you to: Northfleet Big Local, Active Threads, Gravesham Urban Knitters, Huggens College, individuals through Facebook and LV21 Making More.